 Hybrid work is possible with workspace booking software

 Let’s face it the working environment is more complex than it used to be.
 But how do we manage all this new complexity?
 How do you know who is in the office and who is working from home?
 How can you make sure there is a desk available for the next time you’re in the office?
-Or will there be and open desk for the boss when they are in town next week?
-This is all possible with workspace booking software, many of which come with a great user experience on a mobile app and available for Android and iOS.
+Or will there be an open desk for the boss when they are in town next week?
+This is all possible with workspace booking software, many of which come with a great user experience on a mobile app and are available for Android and iOS.
 It helps you to keep track of who is where in your organisation.

 Easily book hot desks, car parking spaces, lockers, meeting rooms, you name it from a mobile device.
-Find rooms and co-workers when you need them, look at available workspace types or manage check ins and check outs.
+Find rooms and co-workers when you need them, look at available workspace types or manage check-ins and check-outs.
 Generate powerful reports and understand how your workspace is being used and where it can be optimised.

 Benefits of workspace booking software